elixir-europe/elixir-smp-lesson/episodes/stage5_publication.md

 ## Learning Outcomes
 1. Explain why publishing / depositing the software is relevant
-> Learning experience(s):
-> Exercise:
+> **Learning experience**
->  1. Brainstorming on reasons to publish / deposit
+> _Exercise_: Brainstorming on reasons to publish / deposit.
->  2. Solution: a list of reasons and explanation why these reasons are relevant
+> _Solution_: a list of reasons and explanation why these reasons are relevant.
 >  (For instructors to facilitate the brainstorming: link to relevant papers on the subject) @EVA
-3. Describe what are the key activities that need to be made during the publication phase.
+2. Describe what are the key activities that need to be made during the publication phase.
     1. Decide on where to publish / deposit the software
-> some narrative describing publication/depositing options
+> _Narrative_: some narrative describing publication/depositing options
+> _Exercise_:
->
+> _Solution_:
     3. Documenting information about the way people should cite the software
     4. create releases with a persistent global unique identifier pointing to each released version of the software
     5. keep an up to date CHANGELOG to communicate changes